ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/texas-mid-coast.md

 {{< figure class="photo-right" src="/images/pages/swainsons-warbler.jpg" alt="A small brown headed bird standing on a tree branch." caption="The migratory Swainson’s warbler.
 Photo by USFWS." >}}

 Species of special interest in the bottomland forests of this focal area include Nearctic migrant landbirds.
 In order to represent migrating songbirds, a warbler suite was chosen by the Gulf Coast Joint Venture to represent the Gulf Coast wooded habitat used by multiple species: the Swainson’s, golden-winged and cerulean warbler suite.
 These three birds utilize different parts of these coastal forests and provide a good example of total forest health for other species.
-Although conservation targets for these are still under development, actions will be pursued to conserve healthy bottomland forests for hundreds of species that depend use them during migration.
+Although conservation targets for these are still under development, actions will be pursued to conserve healthy bottomland forests for hundreds of species that depend on them during migration.

 Conservation, restoration, and continued management of native grassland prairie habitats across the Coastal Bend and Texas Mid-Coast are necessary to meet objectives for the federally listed Attwater’s prairie chicken (6,000 breeding adults) and a species of conservation concern, the LeConte’s sparrow (210,198 individuals).
 Meeting the reclassification goal for whooping cranes outlined in its recovery plan (1,000 individuals are needed for its status to change from endangered to threatened) will require viable coastal wetlands and upland prairies in this focal area for them.